In this article we are covering the basics of using werf with any CI/CD system.

 werf converge --env staging

-Or take environment from variables built into your CI/CD system:
+Or make use of built-in variables of your CI/CD system:

 export WERF_ENV=$CI_ENVIRONMENT_NAME werf converge

-Usually CI/CD system checkout current git commit completely automatically and you don’t have to make anything.
+Usually, a CI/CD system checks out to the current git commit in a fully automatic manner, and you don’t have to do anything.
 But some systems may not perform this step automatically.
-In such case it is required to checkout target git commit of the project repo before running main werf commands (
+If this is the case, then you have to check out the target git commit in the project repository before running main werf commands (

-There is other stuff which is optional, but typically configured for werf in CI/CD.
+There are other optional settings (they are typically configured for werf in CI/CD):